jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/3-intro-to-lambda.md

 <br>
 <br>

-Although free, Lambda's free tier of support is limited to the following, none of which we will exceed during our configuration.
+Although free, Lambda's free tier of support is limited to the following, none of which we will exceed during the process of creating and supporting our API.

   - 1,000,000 requests (then .20C per 1mil additional requests)
   - 400,000 GBs of compute time (3,200,000 sec if functions are configured to use 128 MB)